Massamba Diop, Tony Vacca & John Sheldon, Photos from Les Blues du Fleuve Festival by Shelley Cryan

 We'd love for you to be part of this, but first please take a look at what we've done:

-In Senegal we have: -Funded new schools, building and staffing them in difficult inner city neighborhoods of Dakar -Distributed 3550 mosquito nets free to residents in high risk areas -Sponsored free health-care screenings and trained a Senegalese team to facilitate follow-up treatments -Created six collaborative recordings with world class performers -Created a team of artists and schools who are part of our "Arts Exchange" project between Senegalese and American students and professional visual artists -Have performed twice at Baaba Maal's "Festival les Blues du Fleuve," done a concert on national television as part of "Soiree Africain," and have done numerous concerts at Sobobade, one of Senegal's most distinctive arts centers.
+In Senegal we have: -Helped to fund new schools, building and staffing them in difficult inner city neighborhoods of Dakar -Distributed 3500 mosquito nets free to residents in high risk areas -Sponsored free health-care screenings and trained a Senegalese team to facilitate follow-up treatments -Created six fair-trade collaborative recordings with world class performers -Created a team of artists and schools who are part of our "Arts Exchange" project between Senegalese and American students and professional visual artists -Have performed twice at Baaba Maal's "Festival les Blues du Fleuve," done a concert on national television as part of "Soiree Africain," and have done numerous concerts and hands-on workshops at Sobobade, one of Senegal's most distinctive arts centers.

 The Senegal-America Project is itself a project of the 501c non-profit arts organization Arts Are Essential, Inc, so your much needed generous financial contributions are TAX DEDUCTIBLE.